plone/training/anatomy.rst

     - contact forms with different e-mail addresses per section
     - different CSS styles for different parts of your site
     - One site, multiple customers, everything looks different for each customer.

+    As with all programming magic, acquisition exacts a price.
+Zope code must be written carefully if it's necessary to avoid inheriting side effects via acquisition.
+The Zope community expresses this with the Python (Monty) maxim: Beware the Spammish Acquisition.

     Basically this is Zope.